tomzhic/Winix/README.md

 ----------

 #### The Unix-like Windows Shell & Environment
-	It contains lot's of great software like cmder,cygwin,python, mobaxterm,notepad++,everyehing...which make your work more effective
+	It contains lots of great software like cmder,cygwin,python, mobaxterm,notepad++,everyehing...which make your work more effective

 ##### cmd snapshot